sixhobbits/hugoblog/content/posts/2020-q1-retrospective.md

 I also talked about some other stuff like visas and leaving South Africa, but I’ll focus on Ritza progress in this article.

-## Providing demand and finding a business model
+## Proving demand and finding a business model

 I spent a lot of time last year thinking about what Ritza was and how it would work.
 I focused a lot on the production or supply side.
 How would I find writers?
 What would my agreement with them look like?
 How would designers, editors, and technical quality assurance fit into this?